automationbrew/autobrew-powershell/docs/help/New-AbRiskyUser.md

 PS C:\> Set-AzureADUserPassword -ObjectId $user.ObjectId -Password $password -ForceChangePasswordNextLogin $false PS C:\>
 PS C:\> $credential = New-Object System.Management.Automation.PSCredential ($user.UserPrincipalName, $password)
 PS C:\> New-AbRiskyUser -ApplicationId 'yyyy-yyyy-yyyy-yyyy' -Credential $credential -Tenant 'zzzz-zzzz-zzzz-zzzz'
 ```

 Utilizes the Azure Active Directory PowerShell module to reset the password for a specific user.
-Then generates a risky user event in Azure Active Directory, by proxing an authentication request through the Tor service.
+Then Generates a risky user event in Azure Active Directory by performing an authentication request that is proxied using the Tor Project.

 ## PARAMETERS